CiscoDevNet/eve2cml/README.md

 ## Development

-eve2cml uses [PDM](https://pdm-project.org/latest/) for dependency management.
-At a minimum, Git Python3 and PDM must be installed as prerequisites.
-After PDM is installed, you can run `pdm install` and a virtual environment will be created, all dependencies will be installed and a dev-version of eve2cml will be available.
+eve2cml uses [UV](https://docs.astral.sh/uv/) for dependency management.
+At a minimum, Git, Python3 and UV must be installed as prerequisites.
+After UV is installed, you can run `make sync` and a virtual environment will be created, all dependencies will be installed and a dev-version of eve2cml will be available.
 Changes should be pushed into a new branch to a forked copy of the repository and result, eventually, in a pull request.

+There's a couple of make targets available which help with developing eve2cml:

+- `make covo`, shows code coverage, opens in a browser window
+- `make test`, runs all available tests
+- `make format`, formats the code with ruff
+- `make build`, builds distribution packages in `dist`
+- `make clean`, cleans up created files (also `mrproper`, which deletes the .venv)

 ## Mapping node types